canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

   });
   ```

-- `DefineMap` can specify a default value and a type:
+- [can-define/map/map DefineMap] can specify a default value and a type:
   ```js
   import { Component } from "can";